connormcgarr/connormcgarr.github.io/_posts/2025-10-27-arm64-windows-internals-basics.md

 2. Windows hypervisor behavior (and, therefore, also OS behavior due to VBS) under ARM's Virtualization Host Extensions (VHE)
 3. Using WinDbg to access ARM system registers using the `rdmsr` command (yes, you read that right!
 Using the "read MSR" command!)
 4. TrustedZone and Windows VTL co-habitation
-5. Windows-specific implementation of virtual memory: paging heirarchy, address translation, etc.
+5. Windows-specific implementation of virtual memory: paging hierarchy, address translation, etc.
 6. ARM-specific PTE configuration on Windows (e.g., `nt!MMPTE_HARDWARE` differences between x64 and ARM64)
 7. Self-referential paging entries (like self-reference PML4, but for ARM's "level 0" page table) and management of PTEs in virtual memory
 8. Translation Lookaside Buffer (TLB) and context switching